Cvoxalury/source_level_editor/README.md

 * Overlays keep/update face assignment when using Clipper Tool on their solids;

 * Limited support for HL1 mapping: can save brushwork, entities and texture coordinates (but cannot load from WADs or use non-power of 2 textures);

+* Background images: TGA artwork can be viewed inside the editor in 2D and/or 3D Views, resized, rotated, made translucent;

+* Displacements and models can be exported to .SMD (optionally with model collisions) directly from the editor;

+* 3-Point Clipper can achieve clipping at any angle in both 2D and 3D Views;

 The entire list of changes and features can be found at: https://docs.google.com/spreadsheets/d/1uqCHjbjhXvRDr77jTaQFajo1EvFPy297ZsINmf5sF90